-A4.2.3 Determinands likely to show periodic variability
+Determinands likely to show periodic variability

 Determinands with seasonally influenced concentrations fall into this group.
 In some instances the seasonal influence is clearly linked to natural processes, for example, the increase in groundwater nitrate concentrations with the spring thaw.
-Other determinands, such as agrichemicals, appear to change in concentration in association with human activity, although natural cycles are the underlying cause of the human activity.
+Other determinands, such as agrichemicals, appear to change in concentration in association with human activity.

-A4.3 Where to sample
+A.4.3 Where to sample